 All forms are available on the Forms Page.

 Completing Community Service 100 during the Summer

-- The intent of the requirement is to have students serve within the Springfield/Clark County community, and primarily with one of the partner sites listed on the Community Service Opportunities List.
+The intent of the requirement is to have students serve within the Springfield/Clark County community, and primarily with one of the partner sites listed on the Community Service Opportunities List.
 If a student wants to pursue a service experience that is not on the Opportunities List, then they must fill out a Self-design proposal.
 When reviewing the proposal, the Director of Community Service will consider if a similar opportunity can be offered in the local community, if the service meets the guidelines for CMSV 100, and if the experience allows the student to achieve the desired outcomes of CMSV 100.
-The self-design proposal deadline is the Friday of the 4th week of the semester or prior to starting the service, whichever comes first.
+The self-design proposal deadline is Friday, June 12thor prior to starting the service, whichever comes first.